SpenceKonde/DxCore/megaavr/extras/Comparison.md

 Errata: Early 128k parts incorrectly apply the bootloader protections to all 32k blocks of flash, so you can't write using the memory mapping...
 Read still works fine assuming the bit to make the bootloader section unreadable from app is not set.

-Actually taking advantage of the flash mapping will be a right pain in the arse, so we're back to the F macro for now?

 ## CLKCTRL
 Lot of differences!